Gesellschaft zur Verfolgung von Urheberrechtsverletzungen e.V.

 The Gesellschaft zur Verfolgung von Urheberrechtsverletzungen e.V.
 (GVU, Society for the Prosecution of Copyright Infringement) is a registered association under German law.
 According to its own description it works for the video game industry and film industry and helps to protect intellectual property and to counter the illegal distribution of copied materials.
-For this purpose, the association cooperates with the Motion Picture Association of America (MPAA).
+For this purpose, the association cooperates with the Motion Picture Association of America (MPAA, now the MPA).

 The GVU was founded in the spring of 1984 and entered the register of associations in February 1985 for the first time.
 The headquarters were located first in Hamburg, since 2008 they have been in Berlin-Mitte.
 The GVU became known to a wider public by participating in campaigns such as "pirates are criminals“ and investigations in the Kino.to case.

 History

-Early Years
+Early years

 Against the backdrop of a rapidly increasing demand for movies on VHS and an increase in "piracy" at the same time, film industry representatives agreed in early 1984 to set up a separate company to combat illegal distribution of copyrighted material.
 The decision was primarily driven by the motivation of the industry, to detach from the International Federation of the Phonographic Industry (IFPI).
 The longtime chairman of the Bundesverband Audiovisuelle Medien (BVV, Federal Association of Audiovisual Media) and Managing Director of the German subsidiary of Twentieth Century Fox Home Entertainment, Bodo Schwartz, was key in the establishment of GVU.

 The establishment of the GVU as a legally registered association was formally announced in the autumn of 1984 at the HiFi trade fair in Düsseldorf.
 The first constitution was adopted on December 17, 1984.
 It first entered the register of the city of Hamburg on February 27, 1985, finalising the establishment of the association on that day.
 Next to Bodo Schwartz, Paul Miller of the Cinema International Corporation (CIC) and Manfred Goller of the Verband der Filmverleiher (VDF, Association of Film Distributors) were members of the founding board.